"

 Figure 6.42.
 A Cold Saw / Photo Credit: Quantum Machinery, CC BY-SA 4.0

 A cutoff saw is another tool for cutting metal stock to length.
-A cutoff saw looks like a miter saw for wood but usually doesn’t have a built-in table like a miter saw and may or may not be able to cut miters.
-You may also hear this tool called a “chop saw” or a “hot saw”.
-The name hot saw comes from the fact that the blade is actually a thin abrasive disk, much like you would find on a grinder only much larger in diameter.
-This kind of blade makes a lot of sparks and heat when cutting.
+A cutoff saw can look like a miter saw for wood, but it usually doesn’t have a built-in table and may or may not be able to cut miters.
+You may also hear this tool called a chop saw or a hot saw.
+The term hot saw comes from the fact that the blade is actually a thin abrasive disc—much like you would find on a grinder only much larger in diameter—and this kind of blade makes a lot of sparks and heat when cutting.
 There is another kind of cutoff saw that has a metal blade with teeth that are designed to cut metal.
-These are often called a “cold saw” or a “dry-cut saw”.
-These produce much fewer sparks and the piece is not heated during cutting.
-Some cold saws have a lubrication system as well.
-As stated above, most cutoff saws don’t come with tables so the fabricator must usually build a table around the saw.
+This is often called a cold saw or a dry-cut saw because it produces much fewer sparks and the piece is not heated during cutting.
+Some cold saws have a lubrication system, as well.
+As stated above, most cutoff saws don’t come with tables so the fabricator usually must build a table around the saw.

 A large, white hydraulic plate shear in a large shop.
 The plate shear is labeled Gasparini X Cut 4810.
 It is about seven or eight feet tall and ten to twelve feet long.
 Mounted about three feet from the bottom, and transverse to the machine, are several arms that extend about four feet in front and act as the table for the material to be cut.
 Just above where the arms are mounted on the face of the machine can be seen the clamping mechanisms that descend and hold material in place during cutting.
 On the left side of the machine is a control panel to adjust cut settings and a foot pedal to activate the cut sequence.